-What you need to know about the do not call registry and Realtors
+What to know about Realtors and the national do not call registry

 Okay, so today’s topic, the do not call registry.
 Did you know if a realtor does not know you or have any kind of relationship with you, it’s illegal for them to call you if your phone numbers are registered with the do not call registry?
 Here’s a true story.
 I have every phone we have ever owned, registered with the do not call registry.
 In less than a year.
 My wife and I have received three calls from realtors asking us if we wanted to sell our house.
 We have never met these people.
 We had never given them permission to call us.
 And even more interesting, the organization they were calling from didn’t even reside in the state of Alaska.
 And I want to get more into the phone call.
 But before I do that, let’s hit memory lane.
 I grew up in the 70s and there was this TV special cartoon called Charlie Brown.
 Now if you’re a guy like me and have more hair growing out of your ears and nose than you do out of the top of your head, you might remember this show.
 My favorite character on the show is not Charlie Brown or any of the other characters you could see.
 My favorite character is one that you could not see, and that was Charlie Brown’s teacher and for the voice on the other end of the phone, that’s the voice we will use.
 Okay, here we go.
 The phone call went something like this.